Anton Yelchin

 Anton Yelchin and Justin Timberlake in 'Alpha Dog'

-At the beginning of the film, you can see snippets of home videos with little kids.
-These are actual recordings of the film's actors.
+The film opens with snippets of home videos featuring little kids.
+Those are real recordings of the cast as children.
 Anton appears last.
 In 2009, Anton got his most recognizable role as Pavel Chekov, the navigator in the reboot of the 'Star Trek' franchise.
-According to the actor, he wouldn't have been interested in playing a "simple Russian," but Chekov was different.
-The character had a 40-year history and was an outstanding individual.
+The actor said he wouldn't have been interested in playing just a "simple Russian," but Chekov was different.
+This character had 40 years of history and was truly exceptional.

 Anton Yelchin on the set of 'Star Trek'